 Am I a good candidate for breast augmentation revision surgery?

-- You are unhappy with the size of your breast implants
+- You are unhappy with the size of your original breast implants.

-- The location or size of each implant is asymmetrical compared to the other
+- The location or size of each implant is asymmetrical.

-- Symmastia: the appearance that the breasts are connected in the midline
+- You are experiencing symmastia – the appearance that the breasts are connected in the midline.

-Dr. Loghmanee or Dr. Cerio will conduct an examination and discuss with you your expected outcome and determine whether your desires can realistically be achieved.
-You must come prepared to discuss your full medical history, including any medical conditions, previous surgeries or treatments, family history of breast cancer, drug allergies, current medications, and use of alcohol, tobacco or illegal substances.
+During your one-on-one consultation with a surgeon at one of our ECAPS offices in New Jersey, you will go over these considerations in order to ensure that your surgery is a success.
+Open, honest discussion of your desired breast size and expected outcome will determine whether your desires can be realistically achieved.
+You should be prepared to discuss your full medical history during your consultation, including any medical conditions, previous surgeries or treatments, drug allergies, current medications, and use of alcohol, tobacco, or illegal substances.

-Breast Cancer: There is no scientific proof that breast augmentation increases your cancer risk.
-However, breast implants do make it more difficult to acquire thorough mammograms.
+Breast Cancer: While there doesn’t appear to be any link between breast augmentation and cancer, breast implants can affect your ability to successfully undergo a mammogram.
 This may be a special consideration for women who have a higher risk of breast cancer.

 Surgery and Recovery